 Spotify undoubtedly has many things going for it, but its boss’s comment might make many a true music fan take pause.
 It definitely goes some way to explaining why I’ll be hanging on to my cassettes.

-Cassettes are anti-moment.
-They demand patience and care, both in their listening and making.
+They are anti-moment, demanding patience and time-investment.
 The famous soliloquy in Nick Hornby’s ‘High Fidelity’ explains the gentle art of compilation construction.
 Who didn’t try to woo someone with a well-crafted comp?
-(Maybe people are still trying.)
-It was also usually a good feeling to be on the receiving end of one, even when it mainly included dodgy ’80s Euro pop.

 I’ve still got mutant compilation tapes made 20 years ago which mix up tracks from all kinds of sources: albums hired from the library, albums borrowed from friends, tracks taped from the radio and maybe even a bit of homemade Zappa-style spoken-word weirdness by myself or a few friends.